 OBMP implementation began in 2000.
 By 2019, many of the projects and management programs envisioned in the 2000 OBMP have been implemented.
 The understanding of the hydrology and hydrogeology of the Chino Basin has improved since 2000, and new water-management issues have been identified that necessitate that the OBMP be adapted to protect the collective interests of the Watermaster Parties and their water supply reliability.
-For these reasons, the Watermaster, with input from the Parties, prepared a 2020 OBMP Update to set the framework for the next 20 years of basin-management activities.
+For these reasons, the Watermaster Parties prepared a 2020 OBMP Update to set the framework for the next 20 years of basin-management activities.